Injection mould tooling

 Our engineers can advise you of the right mould for your project and ensure you get the maximum life and quality for your product.

-Transferring your existing mould
+Transferring an existing mould

-We will assist with the transportation of the moulds and with our in-house toolroom we can inspect and prepare all incoming tooling to ensure it is production ready on one of our 25 injection moulding machines.
+If you have existing injection mould tooling based in the UK or internationally and would like to talk to us about transferring it to us, we will assist with the transportation of the moulds and with our in-house toolroom we can inspect and prepare all incoming tooling to ensure it is production ready on one of our 25 injection moulding machines.

 Thermoplastic materials and colours